scoarescoare/angular-brunch-true-north/README.md

-# angular-brunch-seed
+# angular-brunch-sass
 ### A starter project for AngularJS using Brunch.io

 [AngularJS](http://angularjs.org) + [Brunch](http://brunch.io)

 Features:
-* Coffeescript / Jade / Less / SASS / SCSS / Stylus automatically compiled on save
+* Coffeescript / Jade / SASS / SCSS automatically compiled on save
+* HTML5BP, Modernizr, and all the goodness of [initializr](http://www.initializr.com)
 * auto-reload during development saves you from manually refreshing the page
 * Javascript / CSS minification for production
 * [testacular](https://github.com/vojtajina/testacular) integration for